dwabare/blackbear.io/README.md

-Privacy Policy for Black Bear ONE Car Club SMS Notifications
+Privacy Policy for Black Bear ONE Live Free or Die 401 Club SMS Notifications

 Effective Date: 13 April 2025

-Black Bear ONE Car Club ("we," "our," or "us") is committed to protecting the privacy and security of your personal information.
-This Privacy Policy explains how we collect, use, and protect the information you provide when subscribing to receive SMS notifications from Black Bear ONE regarding car club events and updates.
+Black Bear ONE Live Free or Die 401 Club ("we," "our," or "us") is committed to protecting the privacy and security of your personal information.
+This Privacy Policy explains how we collect, use, and protect the information you provide when subscribing to receive SMS notifications from Black Bear ONE regarding Live Free or Die 401 club events and updates.

 1. Information We Collect